erorndev/erorndev.github.io/content/posts/es6-vs-commonjs.md

 import math from './math.cjs';
 ```

-Node.js has improved support for this, but it’s quite tricky.
+Node.js has improved support for this, though i wouldnt recommend.
 It’s best to pick one style per project if possible.

 #### Choosing between ES6 and CommonJS
 Which one should you use?
 Well, it depends: